tencnivel/debug_addressable/README.md

 ### Reproduce the bug on iOS

-If you try to reproduce the same steps on iOS as on Android you will get an "HTTP/1.1 500 Internal Server Error" when pressing the button in the UI
+If you try to reproduce the same steps on iOS as on Android you will get an "HTTP/1.1 500 Internal Server Error" when pressing the button in the UI.
+The URL of the bundle will be displayed in the error message, you can check that there is no problem with this URL by downloading the bundle with any other mean (eg. wget).